semantic-flow/sflo/documentation/concept.url.md

 id: eo43ueh0viren1xkjcjregc
 title: Semantic Flow URLs
 desc: ''
-updated: 1755906389786
+updated: 1755919830042
 created: 1750368774797
 ---

 ## Disclaimer

 People in the Semantic Web world typically use the term `IRI` rather than `URL`.
-But people usually know what a URL is, and especially since Semantic Flow IRIs are supposed to locate resources (i.e., be dereferencable), maybe it's better to just call them URLs.
+But most people usually know what a URL is, and especially since Semantic Flow IRIs are supposed to locate resources (i.e., be dereferencable), maybe it's better to just call them URLs.

 ## Types of URLs in Semantic Flow